bolotKasybekov/audit-aws-cloudwatch/README.md

 ## Optional variables with default

 ### `AUDIT_AWS_CLOUDWATCH_ALERT_LIST`:
-  * description: Which alerts would you like to check for?
-Default is all Cloudwatch alerts.
-Choices are cloudwatch-inventory
+  * description: Which rules would you like to run?
+Possible values are cloudwatch-inventory
   * default: cloudwatch-inventory

 ### `AUDIT_AWS_CLOUDWATCH_OWNER_TAG`: